About this Course

 This course develops the probabilistic foundations of inference in data science.
 It builds a comprehensive view of the decision-making and modeling life cycle in data science, including its human, social, and ethical implications.
 Topics include: frequentist and Bayesian decision-making, permutation testing, false discovery rate, probabilistic interpretations of models, Bayesian hierarchical models, basics of experimental design, confidence intervals, causal inference, robustness, Thompson sampling, optimal control, Q-learning, differential privacy, fairness in classification, recommendation systems and an introduction to machine learning tools including decision trees, neural networks and ensemble methods.

-All course announcements will be made on Piazza.
+All course announcements will be made on Ed.

-Please see Piazza posts for corresponding Zoom links.
+Please see Ed posts for Zoom links for remote events.

 While we are working to make this class widely accessible we currently require the following (or equivalent) prerequisites :